ajaypro/Daily-Learnings/android/RxJava/Subjects.md

   As BehaviorSubject always emits the latest element, you can’t create one without giving a default initial value.
   BehaviorSubject is helpful for depicting "values over time".
 For example, an event stream of birthdays is a Subject, but the stream of a person's age would be a BehaviorSubject.

+### PublishSubject vs PublishProcessor

+* The main difference is their base class, therefore the way that these two react to onNext event is different.
+* PublishProcessor is subclassed from Flowables so you can use a BackPressure Strategy when you make use of them.
+PublishSubject's superclass is Observable so at very least there is no BackPressure Strategy